 Yuan Type 039A / Type 041

+The YUAN-class SSP is armed similarly to the SONG-class SS, but also includes an air-independent power system.
 The Yuan Type 039A [by 2007 some sources designated this class as the Type 041] is a non-nuclear powered attack submarine.
 As early as 1994 there were indications that China appeared to be attempting to build the Kilo in its own ship-yards [Richard Sharpe, Jane's Fighting Ships, 1994-1995 (Coulsdon, Surrey, Eng.: Jane's Information Group, 1994), p.
 541].
 The 2002 edition of Chinese Military Power noted that " the KILO provides Beijing with access to previously unavailable quieting and weapons technology.
 China most likely will try to incorporate aspects of this submarine into its domestic programs, although it will take several years before these technologies could be used effectively .....
 China will continue using Russian technology to improve quieting, propulsion, and submarine design; it also is incorporating foreign technology into its existing submarines.
 China also will benefit from the maturation of its domestic submarine research and development (R&D) infrastructure to achieve a capability to design and manufacture modern submarines domestically."

 Type 039A / Type 041 Yuan-class Nomenclature